gywgyw216216/RainGod_GUI/README.md

 2. The Directory ./resources/ and All Resources Will be Created While it is Running.

 3. It hasn't Executable File Because It is Failed to Be Packed.
+You Can Try to Pack It by Yourself.

 ## How to Execute

 1. You Can Input The Command `python main.py` in Command Line/Prompt;
 2. You Can Also Run The Project in PyCharm Directly.
+3. If You Have Packed It Successfully, You Can Execute It Directly by Double-Clicking the Executable File.

 ### Project Development Environment, Dependence and Third Party Library